-The most famous herb of Crete is the thyme, but there are so much more healthy and tastful herbs growing here.
-And not only for use in the food, also in a healthy tea it will taste perfect.
+The most famous herb of Crete is the thyme, but there are much more healthy and tastful herbs growing here.
+We don't only use them in the food, also in a healthy tea they will taste perfect.

 Just outside Kournas, is the small farm "Lavender Way", where Gill and Derek cultivate the colorful and fragrant lavender.

 They produce three types of organic, essential lavender oil and a refreshing aromatic lavender spray.

 Looking for items to make the assortment in Mandali complete I have found some special products, made in small businesses here on Crete.

 The olive oil "Kournas" is produced in the olive oil factory in the village.
 The olives are growing near the village and for the farmer and his family the quality of the olive oil is very important.
 They ensure that the trees and the fruit remain healthy in a natural way, without the use of chemicals.

 The traditional drink raki is called "tsikoudia" on Crete and it is distilled from the residues after pressing the grapes.

 It is a strong drink, it contains nearly 40% alcohol.

 A good raki you can recognize by the taste and flavor of the grapes.

 Many people find the raki too strong.
 But added with fruit, herbs or honey.